jupitern/slim3-skeleton/README.md

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application (Tested with slim 3.9).
 This application handles http and command line requests.
-This application ships with a few service providers and middleware out of the box.
-All are optional and you can disable them in the config/app.php file
+This application ships with a few service providers and a Session middleware out of the box.
+To remove a service provider just remove it from composer.json, update composer and comment it on config/app.php file.

 Available service providers: